mrquincle/aim_modules/DirichletModule/README.md

 this image visualizes a single Gibbs step.
 To get a nice posterior you will need to consider multiple results.
 It needs to be thinned (because it is a Markov chain), burned-in (skip first samples) and averaged (over samples to get expected values for the random variables involved: the clusters).

+The visualization scripts use `octave` and can be found in the `/scripts` directory.
+Covariances are displayed with ellipses.

 ## How fast is it?